China says U.S. warship illegally enters its territory in S. China Sea | Law-Order

 China says U.S. warship illegally enters its territory in S. China Sea

-China said on Thursday a U.S. warship had illegally entered its territorial waters in the South China Sea, the latest salvo in the two nations' dispute over Beijing's territorial claims in the busy waterway.
+China said on Thursday a U.S. warship had illegally entered its territorial waters in the South China Sea and was expelled by its forces, an assertion the United States denied, in the latest exchange of salvos over Beijing's claims in the busy waterway.

-In a statement, the Chinese military's Southern Theater Command said the USS Curtis Wilbur entered the waters near the Paracel Islands without permission, adding that its ships and planes followed the U.S. vessel.
+In a statement, the Chinese military's Southern Theatre Command said the USS Curtis Wilbur entered the waters near the Paracel Islands without permission, adding that its ships and planes followed the U.S. vessel and "expelled" it.
 It added that China opposed the U.S. action, which it said violated its sovereignty and undermined regional peace and stability.

+However, the U.S. Navy's 7th Fleet said the vessel "asserted navigational rights and freedoms" near the Paracel Islands, over which China, Taiwan, and Vietnam all claim sovereignty.
+The Chinese military's comments about the mission were false, it added.

+"USS Curtis Wilbur was not 'expelled' from any nation's territory," it said.
+"USS Curtis Wilbur conducted this Freedom of Navigation Operation (FONOP) by international law and then continued to conduct normal operations in international waters."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)